Explain to me: the taste for pointed shoes

 In short, you will have understood, today we are going to talk about the famous "pointed shoe".

-Why does it persist among some people despite almost unanimous lynching by both experts and the general public for many years already?
+Why does it persist among some people despite almost unanimous lynching by both experts and the general public for many years now?

 An idea that is not new

-Before we get to the heart of the debate, I find it interesting to remember that pointed shoes are not just a passing fashion that appears in the 21st century for no explainable reason.
+Before we get to the heart of the debate, I find it interesting to point out that pointy shoes are not just a passing fad that has emerged in the 21st century for no explicable reason.

-No, it seems that our ancestors have cultivated, for a very long time now, a fascination with the longest and most pointed shoe possible.
+No, it seems that our ancestors have long been fascinated by the longest, most pointed shoe possible.

 medieval foal